benjaminbolbrinker/teoroo-journal-club/README.rst

 Inside the :code:`src/python` folder
 ------------------------------------

-Let's assume we want to calculate the :italic:`n` th number of the Fibonacci sequence.
+Let's assume we want to calculate the *n* th number of the Fibonacci sequence.
 We have written the following recursive function.

 .. code:: python